UmmonPwr/iRDash_Client_v3/README.md

 As of now it can show:
 - RPM
 - Eight segment Shift Light Indicator
-- /*Gear*/
+- (Gear -- WIP)
-- /*Fuel quantity*/
+- (Fuel quantity -- WIP)
-- /*Water temperature*/
+- (Water temperature -- WIP)
-- /*Speed*/
+- (Speed -- WIP)
-- /*Engine management lights*/
+- (Engine management lights -- WIP)

 It supports multiple profiles to suit the different cars available in the sim.
-You can choose between them if you touch the middle 1/3 of the display.
+(You can choose between them if you touch the profile name on the bottom right. -- WIP)
 Currently it has profile for:
 - Skip Barber (Skippy)
 - Cadillac CTS-V